Satirist Randy Rainbow Uses Show Tunes And Pop Songs To Lampoon Trump

 WOLF BLITZER: According to the special counsel, Robert Mueller, the investigation did not establish that members of the Trump campaign conspired or coordinated with the Russian government.
 Are you ready to accept that conclusion from Robert Mueller?

-RAINBOW: A hundred percent, Wolf.
-This is only good news for the country, and I am here today to say that I am ready to leave this behind us and move on without some big song and dance.
+RAINBOW: (Singing) A hundred percent, Wolf.
+This is only good news for the country.
+And I am here today to say that I am ready to leave this behind us and move on without some big song and dance.
 Excuse me.

-(Singing) O-M-G. He's reached a conclusion.
-Holy [expletive].
-I'm sorry to curse, b****.
+(Singing) OMG, he's reached a conclusion.
+Holy - I'm sorry to curse, b****.
 Thankfully, there's been no collusion.
 So why don't I feel better yet?
 In fact, I feel worse.

 UNIDENTIFIED REPORTER #1: The Mueller report now turned in; Robert Mueller's work is over.